-• (ANE 5113) Applied Physiology for Anesthesia: 3 credit hours
+(ANE 5113) Applied Physiology & Pharmacology for Anesthesia: 3 credit hours

-Anesthesia practice depends on the basic sciences of physiology and pharmacology, and this course summarizes the main aspects of physiology to anesthesiology.
+Anesthesia practice depends on the basic sciences of physiology and pharmacology, and this course summarizes the main aspects of physiology and pharmacology to anesthesiology.
 While anesthesia is intended to block or diminish the physiologic responses to painful stimuli, as well as the perception of pain, the neurologic effects are not the only important consideration.
 Circulatory and respiratory effects of anesthesia and perioperative events are also vital concerns.
 Additionally, interactions with the patient's pathophysiology can crucially affect the anesthetic course.
-This course offers Basic and applied human systems physiology with emphasis on topics and areas of special concern to the anesthetist.
-This course has been developed to instruct anesthesiologist assistant students in application of physiology with a focus on the clinical relevance of human physiology that pertains to patients in the perioperative period.
+This course offers basic and applied human systems physiology with emphasis on topics and areas of special concern to the anesthetist.
+This course has been developed to instruct anesthesiologist assistant students in the application of pharmacology with a focus on the clinical relevance of human physiology that pertains to patients in the perioperative period.